senior-buddy/carrot-ios/README.md

 let message: Message<Event> = ...
 ```

-[Little Bites of Cocoa #318](https://littlebitesofcocoa.com/318-codable-enums) is a great tutorial on how to make `enum`s with associated values conform to `Codable`.
+[Little Bites of Cocoa #318](https://littlebitesofcocoa.com/318-codable-enums) is a great tutorial on how to make an `enum` with associated values conform to `Codable`.

 ### Example